lidofinance/lido-staking-vault-cli/docs/cli/get-started/deposits.md

 # Validator Deposits

 This guide covers validator deposit operations in Lido Staking Vaults, including predeposits, validator proving, and full deposits to the Beacon Chain.
-These operations are essential for node operators to activate validators and start earning staking rewards.

 ## Overview